 3.

-Yes, some managers who are forced into trying a new method devote little time or resources to the method and then claim that it was not the correct approach when it fails.
+Yes, some managers who are forced into trying a new method devote little time or resources to the method and then claim that it is not the correct approach when it fails.

 I think it depends a lot on either the personality of the manager, or the learning culture of the organization the manager resides in.

-I am personally a full-time manager, but find it infinitely useful to be dipping myself with research environment.
+I am personally a full-time manager, but find it infinitely useful to be dipping myself into a research environment.
 Getting information from the research world to implement in the practical side and hopefully contributing back via feedback from implementations.
 But then, it is just me.

 I think perhaps it sounds too “forceful” in the statement “could have made them understand more comprehensively”.
 I believed a lot of managers are ‘fighting fires” in their own field.
 Just forgot to take a step back.